Click here to bypass page layout and jump directly to story.=

 Gladstone named top Pac-10 coach for fourth year

-Athletic Director and Men's Head Crew Coach Steve Gladstone was named the Pac-10 Conference Men's Rowing Coach of the Year by Pac-10 Comissioner Tom Hansen on June 28.
+Athletic Director and Men's Head Crew Coach Steve Gladstone was named the Pac-10 Conference Men's Rowing Coach of the Year by Pac-10 Commissioner Tom Hansen on June 28.
 Gladstone led the California men to the Intercollegiate Rowing Association national title this spring for the third consecutive year.
 California was ranked No. 1 in the U.S. Rowing Coaches Poll throughout the year and completed a third-consecutive undefeated season.
 The Bears also won the Pac-10 Championships for the fourth straight year.

 (28 June)